reidmorrison/jruby-jms/README.md

 ### Current Activities & Backward Compatibility

-Please read the documentation in the source files for now.
-Currently looking into the rdoc doc generation issue for JRuby extended Java interfaces and classes.
+The API is relatively stable at this point and I do not expect any breaking changes at this point.

-There may still be some changes to the API to make things better and/or simpler.
+There may still be some minor changes to the API to make things better and/or simpler.
 Once the code goes to V1.0.0 I will make every effort to not break the existing interface in any way.

 ### Feedback is welcome and appreciated :)

-### Todo

-* Need to get rdoc working
-* More tests, especially pub/sub

 ### Introduction

-jruby-jms has been around in my toolbox since 2008.
-Since I was not an expert in JMS I have held off releasing to the wild.
-I believe it is now of sufficient quality and usefulness to release into the wild.
-In fact it has been used in production at an enterprise site for 2 years now.

 jruby-jms attempts to "rubify" the Java JMS API without compromising performance.
 It does this by sprinkling "Ruby-goodness" into the